mplumejeau/UnlockMaker/README.md

 # Unlock maker

 ## Description
 This README aims to present the UnlockMaker project.
 It will explain you the organization of the development and the installation processes, for a user of the software and for a developer who want to work on the project.
 You will see here how to install the needed libraries to run the program : gtk, glib, cmocka and graphviz.
 This project is developped on CLion and uses a CMakeLists for its compiling.
 Currently, the project is designed for Linux Ubuntu only.
 In this ReadMe, you will find 5 useful sections :
 - File organization
 - Git organization
 - User installation
 - Developer installation
 - Unit tests

+If you expect to use UnlockMaker software to create a unlock scenario and then print your card game, please have a look to the "Important warning about images" section below.

 ## File organization
 This project's files are sorted into 3 main directories : Model, View, and Controller.
 Any file you will add to this project must be tied to one of these 3 directories and thus put in it.